Kontakt

 Registration for the Module

-Please join this ILIAS course.
-Registration is possible until 05.10.2022.
-The maximum number of participants is 15.
-If there are less than 3 participants the course cannot take place.
+Please join this ILIAS/ILU course.
+Deadline is 05.10.2022.
 Please remember that you must additionally register for the exam via PSSO.
 The registration deadlines for this can be found on the F10 information pages of the TH Köln.

 Miro Board used for documenting the EventStorming results, and the subsequent domain modelling results